MED0001151603 – This website contains imagery which is only suitable for audiences 18+. All surgery contains risks,

 • Destroys hair follicles along the incision

-This is why plastic surgeons now preferentially perform endoscopic brow lift instead of an open brow lift.
-Nevertheless, an open brow lift is still a common surgery and a great option for some patients with advanced signs of ageing.
+This is why plastic surgeons now preferentially perform Endoscopic Brow Lifts instead of Open Brow Lifts.
+Nevertheless, an Open Brow Lift is still a common surgery and an option for some patients with advanced signs of ageing.

 Endoscopic Brow Lift and Temporal Brow Lift

-An endoscopic brow lift is the standard surgery for lifting the eyebrows and tightening the forehead.
-It’s a less invasive upper facelift technique.
+An Endoscopic Brow Lift is the standard surgery for lifting the eyebrows and tightening the forehead.
+It’s a less invasive upper Facelift (Rhytidectomy) technique.

 After lifting the eyebrows, the instruments are taken out, and the 4 small wounds will be closed with sutures.

-The advantages of an endoscopic brow lift when compared to traditional brow lift include:
+The advantages of an Endoscopic Brow Lift when compared to a Traditional Brow Lift include:

 • Less invasive surgery